dotnet/ai-samples/src/build-2024/docs/Exercise/01 Hello Semantic Kernel.md

           .Build();
       ```

-1. Receive user request and  send the request to the kernel to obtain response from LLM.
+1. Receive the user's request and send it to the kernel to obtain a response from the LLM.

     ```Csharp
     // Basic chat